-Coaches MUST report all scores to MaxPreps at www.maxpreps.com or similar service.
-Coaches may post final scores on Twitter with a #hashtag identifier as soon as possible after each game.
-Tweets may include the final score and a key performer of the day.
+Coaches MUST report all scores to MaxPreps at www.maxpreps.com or similar service and to the athletic director.
+Coaches may also post final scores on social media platforms after games.
+Posts may include the final score and key performers from the event.